wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 * Identify editable fragments - which parts of the web page would you like users responsible for content management, to maintain.

-* When writing template be generous with the layout but avoid excessive blank lines by using hyphens in your tags, e.g.
+* When writing template be generous with the layout but avoid excessive blank lines by using hyphens in your tags, for example,

   ```xml
   {%- if username -%}